Red Rocks College station

-Red Rocks College station is an at-grade light rail station on the W Line of the RTD Rail system.
-It is located alongside 6th Avenue at its intersection with Arbutus Drive in Lakewood, Colorado.
-The station is located approximately 1/2 mi to the north of the Red Rocks Community College campus, after which the station is named.

-The station opened on April 26, 2013, on the West Corridor, built as part of the Regional Transportation District (RTD) FasTracks public transportation expansion plan and voter-approved sales tax increase for the Denver metropolitan area.
+Red Rocks College station is a light rail station on the W Line of the RTD rail system.
+It is located alongside the US 6 freeway in Lakewood, Colorado.
+The station is located approximately a half mile to the north of Red Rocks Community College, after which the station is named.
+The station opened on April 26, 2013, and was built as part of the FasTracks public transportation expansion plan.

-The station has received criticism for being "convenient to nothing" as the Red Rocks College campus is uphill from the station, with the only walkway along a meandering street.
-Other than the college, the land around the station has seen little development.
-The station also has no park and ride lot and no pedestrian bridge across the 6th Avenue Freeway.
+The station only sees 30-minute headways in either direction on weekends, when every other W Line train terminates at Federal Center.